 Using the Ally Course Report

-Your course report keeps your accessibility score visible at all times, and is divided into two tabs: Overview and Content.
-When initially clicking into the Course Report, it will always default to the Overview tab.
+Your course report keeps your accessibility score visible at all times and is divided into two tabs: Overview and Content.
+When you first click the Course Report, it will always default to the Overview tab.

 Accessibility Score

-• Perfect (100%): Congratulations!
-This means that while there may be further improvements possible, Ally has not found any accessibility issues in your course.
+- Perfect (100%): Congratulations!
+This means that while further improvements may be possible, Ally has not found any accessibility issues in your course.

 If your accessibility score is lower than you were expecting, don't panic!
 Remember: Increasing accessibility is a process - you don't have to reach perfection overnight.
 Incremental improvements are helpful and will help you to achieve greater accessibility in your courses.